facontidavide/Behavior-Tree/docs/tutorial_A_create_trees.md

 ```

 We must first register our custom TreeNodes into the __BehaviorTreeFactory__
- and the load the XMl from file or text.
+ and the load the XML from file or text.

+The names used in the XML must conincide with those used to register
+the TreeNodes.

+The attribute "name" represent the name of the instance and it is optional.

 ``` c++
 #include "dummy_nodes.h"